bitFez/PythonBeginnersWorkbook/manuscript/03_Hanging words off a string - Task 1.md

 ```python
 print("She said "she loves you" and you know you should be glad")
 ```
-Try this out in Python and write your answer in the box below.
+Try this out in Python and write what happens in the box below.

 ~~~~